ELBE223/thesis-izw-cross-species-transfer/AI_USE_STATEMENT.md

 AI-assisted support included:

-- detecting and fixing syntax or runtime errors in R and Python scripts;
+* detecting and fixing syntax or runtime errors in R and Python scripts;
-- checking whether file paths, input registries, and output folders were handled consistently;
+* checking whether file paths, input registries, and output folders were handled consistently;
-- reviewing metric calculations and export routines for consistency;
+* reviewing metric calculations and export routines for consistency;
-- improving code readability without changing the analytical logic;
+* improving code readability without changing the analytical logic;
-- adding concise English comments and publication-ready script headers;
+* adding concise English comments and publication-ready script headers;
-- checking whether R analysis scripts were consistent with the author-defined hypotheses H1, H2, and H3;
+* checking whether R analysis scripts were consistent with the author-defined hypotheses H1, H2, and H3;
-- reviewing Python model scripts for reproducibility, random seeds, output structure, and possible edge cases;
+* reviewing Python model scripts for reproducibility, random seeds, output structure, and possible edge cases;
-- checking possible data leakage risks in within-dataset, cross-dataset, pairwise transfer, and pooled multi-dataset evaluation scripts.
+* checking possible data leakage risks in within-dataset, cross-dataset, pairwise transfer, and pooled multi-dataset evaluation scripts.

 The final implementation decisions, testing, interpretation, and inclusion of all code changes were performed by the author.

-## Note on AI-assisted code editing

-Some scripts in this repository were reviewed with the support of AI tools to improve readability, detect possible bugs, harmonize comments, and standardize script headers.

-The analytical workflow, model choices, statistical tests, interpretation, and final code decisions were made by the author.
-AI-generated suggestions were not accepted automatically but were checked, tested, and adapted before inclusion.

 ## Representative prompts used for technical code assistance